nurh/fang/README.md

 fang
 ====

-The Fang Operating System.
+The Fang kernel.

-I’m doing a (free) operating system (just a hobby, won’t be big and professional like Linux) for multicore ARM and x86 machines,
+I’m doing a (free) operating system (just a hobby, won’t be big and professional like Linux) for multicore aarch64 machines.

-This project was just to get me started on ARM development, but I've since added x86.
-Pandaboard ES is being dropped as the hardware is dead in the water.
+This project was intended to start ARM development, but since the proliferation of aarch64 I've decided to focus exclusively on that platform instead.
+All other board support is dropped.

 ## Goals

-* Right now, just bringup from baremetal and getting output via serial.
-* Initial target boards are raspberry pi 2 and intel edison.
-* More may be added.
+* Bringup for aarch64 in Qemu.